discountry/react/content/docs/reference-react-component.md

 >Note:
 >
->These methods are considered legacy and you should [avoid them](/blog/2018/03/27/update-on-async-rendering.html) in new code:
+>这些代码是遗留的， and you should [avoid them](/blog/2018/03/27/update-on-async-rendering.html) in new code:
 >
 >- [`UNSAFE_componentWillUpdate()`](#unsafe_componentwillupdate)
 >- [`UNSAFE_componentWillReceiveProps()`](#unsafe_componentwillreceiveprops)